GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --auto-deploy=false: When set to false, deploys wait for API request instead of running automatically --auto-sync=false: When set to false, syncs wait for API request instead of running automatically --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted
+      --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --auto-deploy=false: When set to false, deploys wait for API request instead of running automatically --auto-sync=false: When set to false, syncs wait for API request instead of running automatically --auto-test=false: When set to false, tests wait for API request instead of running automatically --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted